michael-s-diamond/experiments/phase-4/completed/README.md

-# Please place plans experiment documents here when the projects are finalized.
+# Please place experiment documents here when the projects are finalized.